arnabfly/ReLU-Region-Reason-Re3-Interpretability/README.md

 ## What the Notebooks Demonstrate

-- Model training on Iris dataset
+- Model training on the Iris dataset
 - Region identification and analysis
-- Visualization of results
+- Visualisation of results

 ## Requirements